 Even though this step in the licensing process may not seem complicated, it usually takes the longest because the search combs through the Iowa Division of Criminal Investigation (DCI), the Federal Bureau of Investigation (FBI), and Iowa Courts Online.
 It also includes the Iowa Sex Offender Registry.
 All information obtained for this background check is kept confidential and protected.

 Depending on the time of year, the background check process can take anywhere from 4-8 weeks, sometimes longer.
-Applicants should begin the background process as soon as they decide to pursue the real estate license.
-The background check process can happen independently of the pre-license classes and is encouraged to be initiated at or around the time the applicant begins classes.
+Applicants should begin the background process as soon as they decide to pursue a real estate license.
+The background check process can happen independently of the pre-licensing classes and is encouraged to be initiated at or around the time the applicant begins classes.

 To begin, applicants must create an account on the Iowa Professional Licensing Bureau’s website.
 It is best to use a Google Chrome browser (Microsoft Explorer v11 is not supported).

 1. Sign Up For An Account

 Go to https://plb.iowa.gov/ and click “Login to my Iowa PLB” and then “New User?”.
 Create your account using an email address you check regularly.
 The PLB will continue to be your portal later when you are ready to apply for your real estate license.
 Be sure to keep your chosen username and password in a safe place for later (you will need it to submit your completed licensing application later on).